mkouhpayeh/code-wiki/docs/backend/ssh-key.md

 # SSH Key

+Use this guide to create an SSH key on Windows and add it to your Git hosting service for secure, password-less pushes.

+---

 ## Create SSH Key

 - Here is the command to create an SSH key.
 If you want to start pushing your projects to GIT, it's the first step.